 Parents who are great at dealing with Moro reflex suggest these tips and tricks.

-- Act as soon as your baby is startled.
+- Act as soon as your baby is startled by a loud noise.

 - Soothe in ways that mimic the comfort of the womb immediately.